 Cash-based assistance has been an entry point for digitalisation in the humanitarian sphere.
-Cash can now be delivered securely, often on the basis of biometric data and through a range of systems such as financial service providers and mobile phones, thus ensuring that humanitarian aid directly reaches people in need in a timely manner.
+Cash can now be delivered securely, often based on biometric data and through a range of systems such as financial service providers and mobile phones.
+This ensures that humanitarian aid directly reaches people in need in a timely manner.

-The European Union's Emergency Management Service Copernicus provides all actors involved in the management of natural and man-made disasters, emergency situations and humanitarian crises with timely and accurate geospatial information derived from satellite imagery and open data sources.
+The European Union's Emergency Management Service Copernicus provides all actors involved in the management of natural hazards and human-made disasters, emergencies and humanitarian crises with timely and accurate geospatial information derived from satellite imagery and open data sources.

-At the same time, the European Union recognises that digital technologies give rise to a number of ethical challenges and that ultimately, the use of digital technologies in humanitarian operations should be people-centred and rooted in the humanitarian principles of humanity, neutrality, impartiality, and independence.
+At the same time, the European Union recognises that digital technologies give rise to a number of ethical challenges.
+Ultimately, the use of digital technologies in humanitarian operations should be people-centred and rooted in the humanitarian principles of humanity, neutrality, impartiality, and independence.

 As part of the effort to address the challenges of data protection, data ethics and data sharing, the European Commission supports the work of the United Nations Office for the Coordination of Humanitarian Affairs (OCHA) Centre for Humanitarian Data.